Devils deal Rangers fourth straight loss with 5-2 victory

-NEW YORK (AP) — Yegor Sharangovich and Nicholas Merkley scored in the third period and the New Jersey Devils sent the New York Rangers to their fourth straight loss, with a 5-2 win on Tuesday night.
+NEW YORK (AP) — Yegor Sharangovich and Nicholas Merkley scored in the third period, and the New Jersey Devils sent the New York Rangers to their fourth straight loss with a 5-2 win on Tuesday night.

 Pavel Zacha, Will Butcher and Mikhail Maltsev also scored for New Jersey, which returned to action for the first time this month after an extended pause due to a COVID-19 outbreak.
 Mackenzie Blackwood made 37 saves and Janne Kuokkanen added three assists in the win.